- Discover adorable mini pigs, cows, donkeys, and goats at Sunset Ridge Minis.

 Miniature cattle are great for small acreages.
 They can be anywhere to 1/2 or even 1/3 the size of standard cattle, so, therefore, require less feed and land.
 We encourage the ration of one miniature cow per ½ to 1-acre grass with good quality hay during the winter months.

 Mini Scottish Highlands are a very hardy breed of cattle that can withstand harsh cold temperatures in the winter and hot temperatures in the summer with adequate shade and water.
-They tend to be docile and calm, especially the more you work with and handle them.
-They can make great outdoor companions, show cattle, or home-raised beef.

 Mini Highland cows are usually 36–48 inches tall at the hip and weigh up to 800 pounds.
 They are typically half or a third the size of standard cattle.